 All equipment has what’s called an input impedance and an output impedance.
-Impedance, like resistance and is measured in Ohms but differs in that it's frequency dependant.
-The impedance varies depending on the frequencies in the signal.
-Taking a guitar signal as an example, the input impedance of an amp let's say, will be different at 500Hz than it will at 5kHz.
-Having said that, due to the nature of things, a common resistor is often used on for example, the output of an electronic circuit to provide the output impedance of a device.
+Impedance, like resistance is measured in Ohms but differs in that it's frequency dependant.
+Impedance varies with frequency and so the impedance at say 500Hz will be different to the impedance at 5kHz.
+Having said that, due to the nature of things, a common resistor is often used on for example, the output of an electronic circuit to provide the output impedance of a system.

 Most guitarists will be quite aware that everything to do with guitar electronics is high impedance and that the first thing you plug your guitar into should have a very high input impedance.
 This reduces the ‘loading’ on the guitar pick-ups and allows for a good frequency response further on down the chain.

 Unbalanced outputs like those found on a lot of consumer electronics such as hi-fi gear, have a high impedance, perhaps in the order of thousands of Ohms.
 Balanced outputs in contrast, are always low impedance; just a couple of hundred Ohms.
 Again, I won't go into the physics suffice to say that this is why amongst other things, low impedance outputs allow for long cable runs.

 There are exception; unbalanced outputs on a lot of ‘studio’ gear can be low impedance.
 This makes life a lot easier!